 - 1. Insert pin into weight stack at desired resistance level. - 2.
-Set press arms and back pad to the Incline Press position. - 3.
-Adjust seat pad height so that when seated the horizontal press handles bisect the upper chest (pectoral) muscles. - 4.
-Sit comfortably on the seat pad with your back flat against the back pad. - 5.
-Grasp horizontal bench handles with your arms bent and palms facing downward. - 6.
-Keeping your elbows out and below your shoulders, extend your arms forward at a smooth, moderate pace throughout the exercise movement. - 7.
-Pause for a moment, then slowly return to the starting position.
-Repeat movement. - 8.
-Exhale on exertion, inhale on return motion.
+Set Press Arms to the Incline Press position and set back pad to the Incline Press position. - 3.
+Adjust seat pad height so that when seated the horizontal press handles bisect the upper chest (pectoral) muscles. - Sit comfortably on the seat pad with your back flat against the back pad. - Grasp horizontal bench handles with your arms bent and palms facing downward. - 6.
+Keeping your elbows out and below your shoulders, extend your arms forward at a smooth, moderate pace throughout the exercise movement. - Pause for a moment, then slowly return to the starting position.
+Repeat movement. - Exhale on exertion, inhale on return motion.

-High Cable Crossover

-(Upper Pectorals)
+Cable Crossover (Upper Pectorals)

-- 1. Insert pin into weight stack at desired resistance level. - 2.
-Attach Stirrup Handle (optional) to high pulley cable or middle pulley cable. - 3.
+- 1. Insert pin into weight stack at desired resistance level - Attach Stirrup Handle (optional) to high pulley cable. - 3.
 Stand sideways in front of the machine.
 Grasp Handle with hand nearest machine, feet shoulder width apart, stand erect.
-Bend slightly at the waist and maintain this torso angle throughout the exercise movement. - 4.
-Keeping your arm slightly bent, pull Handle downward and across your body in a semicircular arc until hand is approximately 6 inches in front of hip. - 5.
-Pause for a moment, then slowly return the Handle back along the same arc, to the starting position.
-Repeat movement. - 6.
-Exhale on exertion, inhale on return motion. - 7.
+Bend slightly at the waist and maintain this torso angle throughout the exercise movement. - Keeping your palm facing downward and arm slightly bent, pull Handle downward and across your body in a semicircular arc until hand is approximately 6 inches in front of hip. - Pause for a moment, then slowly return the Handle back along the same arc, to the starting position.
+Repeat movement. - Exhale on exertion, inhale on return motion. - 7.
 Turn around and repeat with opposite arm.